 A study conducted by Consumer Reports took a look at eight portable air conditioning models from major manufacturers like Honeywell, Frigidaire and Haier.
 The result: their research showed that these smaller units are not worth the money that you spend on them, even if they are intended to be a cost-cutting measure.
-In fact, they work no better than a common fan.

 Portable air conditioners are usually purchased as an inexpensive way to keep the interior of a home cool during the hot summer months.
 Portable air conditioners are, in large part, a solution for cooling a room that cannot accommodate a window unit in a home that lacks a central HVAC system.